Sup2point0/Assort/~poetry/The Programmer's Plight.md

 It’s somewhere in this regular expression
 Probably some kind of circular rejection
 Wait, is that supposed to be covariance?
-This whole archetecture just seems so precarious
+This whole architecture just seems so precarious

 Maybe a little fix here would fix that thing
 NO EVERYTHING BROKE PANIC PANIC PANIC